ChrisCode3/React-Portfolio/README.md

 [MIT](https://choosealicense.com/licenses/mit/)

 ## Disclaimer

-To complete this project i went through an incredible amount of guides and youtube videos to try and understand React.
+To complete this project i went through a large amount of guides and youtube videos to try and understand React and in particular how to work rout.

-Also a million thanks to my instructor and my teaching assistance for their amazin assistance in deploying the application.
+Also a million thanks to my instructor and also my TA  for their amazing assistance in deploying the application.